lightward/mechanic-tasks/docs/send-an-sms-via-nexmo-when-a-product-is-created/README.md

 * Nexmo requires all phone numbers to have a country code.
 If a phone number encountered appears to be an invalid international number, this task will try to add whatever value you've got in the "Default country code" option.
 * Your Nexmo information (API key/secret, and SMS phone number) can be found [on the Nexmo dashboard's "Getting started" page](https://dashboard.nexmo.com/getting-started-guide)
 * Use test mode to have this task report the message that it _would_ send, if test mode was not enabled

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/send-an-sms-via-nexmo-when-a-product-is-created), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/send-an-sms-via-nexmo-when-a-product-is-created.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).